dkfans/keeperfx/docs/keeperfx_readme.txt

 Q: The game doesn't run.
 LOG file says:
      Error: In source setup_strings_data:
      1501 - Strings file couldn't be loaded or is too small
-A: Copy a file DD1TEXT.DAT from CD into DATA folder in
+A: Check if there's a language file in 'FXDATA' folder for the
-    DK installation directory.
+     language which you've selected in KEEPERFX.CFG.

 Q: Mouse doesn't work properly.
 A: There's no fix for this yet.